-David Thomas Pitt (1913-1994), Baron Pitt of Hampstead, was Britain’s longest serving Black Parliamentarian.
+David Thomas Pitt (1913-1994), later Baron Pitt of Hampstead, was Britain’s longest serving Black Parliamentarian.
 A doctor by trade, he spent his adult life campaigning for equality.
-He was active in the anti-apartheid movement and was instrumental in agitating for the Race Relations Acts of the Labour government.
+He was active in the anti-apartheid movement, the founder of Britain’s first civil rights organisation ‘Campaign Against Racial Discrimination’ and was instrumental in campaigning for the Race Relations Acts of the Labour government.

-His first public campaign meeting took place on the steps of Hampstead Old Town Hall was widely reported in the press because he was continually interrupted by a crowd of the racist White Defence League; nevertheless Lord Pitt continued his speech and fought a difficult election in the borough, losing to the Conservative candidate.
-P
+His first public campaign meeting took place on the steps of Hampstead Old Town Hall.
+The meeting was widely reported in the press because he was continually interrupted by a crowd of the racist White Defence League.
+He ‘struggled to make himself heard over the shouts of “Keep Britain White”’ and the situation escalated into chaos as fights broke out and property was damaged around him.
+Nevertheless, Pitt continued his speech and “remained calm and smiling throughout the mêlée”

-The struggle for equality is a continuing factor in the current political landscape and history shows the pivotal role that Hampstead Town Hall provided as a platform for change, moving us along the path of overcoming some of the most harmful divisions in society we still experience today.
+The struggle for equality is a continuing factor in the current political landscape and history shows the pivotal role that Hampstead Town Hall provides as a platform for change.